The Adventures of Sharkboy and Lavagirl: Plot

 Max, a lonely ten-year-old boy in suburban Austin, dreams up an imaginative world called Planet Drool, recording what he dreams about in a journal.
 In this realm, his many dream-born creations come to life, among them two superheroes of Drool named Sharkboy and Lavagirl.
 Max faces challenges in the real world, including bullying from classmate Linus and his parents' troubled marriage.

-After a fight where Linus stole and vandalized Max's dream journal, Sharkboy and Lavagirl appear in their real world classroom and invite Max to Planet Drool.
+After a fight where Linus steals and vandalizes Max's dream journal, Sharkboy and Lavagirl appear in their real world classroom and invite Max to Planet Drool.
 Once there, they explain that Mr. Electric - the corrupt electrician of Drool based on Max's eccentric teacher Mr. Electricidad - is corrupting the dream world.
 Together, they embark on a journey to restore Planet Drool, facing obstacles and bonding along the way.

 They confront Mr. Electric, but he traps them in the "Dream Graveyard", where forgotten dreams lie.
 Guided by Tobor, a robot toy Max abandoned, they plan to freeze time with the Crystal Heart, in the possession of Lavagirl's rival the Ice Princess, to freeze the contamination solid and thus repair the dream world.
 However, they are captured by "Minus", the mastermind commanding Mr. Electric.
 Minus is revealed to be Linus, who came to planet Drool using Max's dream journal, and has been causing the spread of darkness and evil with his own drawings and dreams.
 After escaping, the trio obtain the Crystal Heart from the Ice Princess, but Mr. Electric ambushes them again, leading to Lavagirl sacrificing herself to save Sharkboy.

 Setting aside his selfish dreams, Max becomes the Daydreamer and gains reality-warping powers.
 After sending Sharkboy to revive Lavagirl, he defeats Linus and proposes to create a better dream world together.
-Linus agrees, but Mr. Electric rejects the offer, angered by Linus' redemption, and flees to Earth, intending to kill Max in his sleep.
+Linus agrees, but Mr. Electric rejects the offer, angered by Linus's redemption he flees to Earth, intending to kill Max in his sleep.
 Encouraged by Sharkboy and Lavagirl to save the real world, Max and Linus return there and discover Mr. Electric simulating a tornado to attack the school.
-As Sharkboy and Lavagirl save Max's parents from the ensuing chaos, Max gives the Crystal Heart to his classmate Marissa, the basis for the Ice Princess, who freezes and destroys Mr. Electric.
+As Sharkboy and Lavagirl save Max's parents from the ensuing chaos, who reconcile in the process, Max gives the Crystal Heart to his classmate Marissa, the basis for the Ice Princess, who freezes and destroys Mr. Electric.

 As peace is restored, Sharkboy becomes King of the Ocean, searching for his father, and Lavagirl becomes Queen of Earth's Volcanoes.
 Max, reconciled with his parents and on friendly terms with Marissa and Linus, repairs Tobor and encourages everyone to "dream a better dream and work to make it real."